wuyi365/calender42_homework/README.md

 + requests

 #### How to start:
-    `python auto_caller.py`
+    python auto_caller.py

 #### Output:

-A csv file will be generated, which contains the distance result.
+A csv file named 'distance.csv' will be generated, which stores the distance result.